b01lers/b01lers-ctf-2021/rev/1000words/solve/solve.md

 ![Benjamin Bannekat](https://www.lexaloffle.com/bbs/files/16585/PICO-8_CheatSheet_0111Gm_4k.png)

-The first thing you should see is the lua code for the program stored in the image, which is replicated below (indentation in pico8 is a single character usually):
+The first thing you should see is the lua code for the program stored in the image, which is replicated below (indentation in pico8 is a single space/tab usually, I increased it to two spaces for readability here):

 ```lua
 music(0)